-- Increase the number of acres of forest land treated substantially over the next twenty years. - Decrease forest fuels, resulting in enhancing forest resiliency and reducing the risk of uncharacteristic catastrophic wildfires and benefitting air quality in both rural and urban California. - Restore ecological/watershed functions through forest restoration activities resulting in improved watershed conditions resulting in cleaner and more plentiful water. - Enhance wildlife habitat.

-- Enhance public safety for residents, visitors, communities, and infrastructure. - Provide an economical solution to the largescale removal of biomass from the state's forests. - Enhance carbon sequestration.
+- Increase the number of acres of forest land treated substantially over the next twenty years. - Decrease forest fuels, resulting in enhancing forest resiliency and reducing the risk of uncharacteristic catastrophic wildfires and benefitting air quality in both rural and urban California. - Restore ecological/watershed functions through forest restoration activities resulting in improved watershed conditions resulting in cleaner and more plentiful water. - Enhance wildlife habitat. - Enhance public safety for residents, visitors, communities, and infrastructure. - Provide an economical solution to the largescale removal of biomass from the state's forests. - Mobilizing and deploying market-based solutions to accelerate excess biomass removal.

 Q13.
-How does this project differ from other wood pellet operations?
+How does this project differ from other wood production operations?
 How is DRAX involved with GSNR's project?

-Unlike methods used in other parts of the country, GSNR's forest management activities will be more selective, targeting overgrown areas while limiting the impact to healthy native tree stands.
+Unlike methods used in other parts of the country, GSNR's forest management activities will be more selective, targeting overgrown areas while limiting the impact to healthy native tree stands, and will include considerable use of residual biomass left behind by third-party forest management activities.
 The type, size, and amount of woody biomass removed and utilized by GSNR would all be conducted in accordance with strict environmental standards and state and federal law.
 This process will also be conducted with the guidance of forestry experts and under strict regulatory oversight.

-The proposed project will also utilize advanced technology and the newest in industry safety standards throughout the manufacturing, transport, and export process.
+The proposed project will also utilize advanced technology and the newest in industry safety standards throughout the manufacturing and transport process.

-GSNR signed a non-binding Memorandum of Understanding (MOU) with DRAX, a prominent renewable energy company, for the joint exploration of sustainable biomass opportunities, with a focus on advancing forest resilience and promoting green energy initiatives worldwide.
-This MOU provides a framework that allows GSNR and DRAX to assess opportunities for joint action, but does not commit either party to a business relationship.
-DRAX has extensive experience in renewable power generation, the production of sustainable biomass, and the sale of renewable electricity to businesses, and an expressed commitment to enabling a zero carbon, lower cost energy future through engineering, technology, and innovation.
+GSNR signed a non-binding Memorandum of Understanding (MOU) with Elimini, the U.S. based subsidiary of DRAX, a prominent renewable energy company, for the joint exploration of sustainable biomass opportunities, with a focus on advancing forest resilience and promoting green energy initiatives worldwide.
+This MOU provides a framework that allows GSNR and Elimini to assess opportunities for joint action, but does not commit either party to a business relationship.
+Elimini's parent company, DRAX, has extensive experience in renewable power generation, the production of sustainable biomass, and the sale of renewable electricity to businesses, and an expressed commitment to enabling a zero carbon, lower cost energy future through engineering, technology, and innovation.

 Q14.
-What safety measures are being taken to mitigate fire risk and contain dust during the manufacturing, transport, and export process?
+What safety measures are being taken to mitigate fire risk and contain dust during the manufacturing and transport process?

-The proposed project will utilize advanced technology and the newest in industry safety standards throughout the manufacturing, transport, and export process.
+The proposed project will utilize advanced technology and the newest in industry safety standards throughout the manufacturing and transport process.